 A healthy soil is characterized by a moderate amount of organic matter and clay, ensuring a sufficient pool of retained plant nutrients and moisture.
-Moreover, for most agricultural drainage to avoid (seasonal) waterlogging and be free of harmful substances (salts, heavy and therefore some crops can thrive under moisture conditions where other crops would wilt. other crops such as pineapple prefer rather acidic conditions.
+Moreover, for most agricultural purposes the soil should be relatively deep (>50 cm) and have a good internal and external drainage to avoid (seasonal) waterlogging and be free of harmful substances (salts, heavy metals, etc.).
+It should be realized that different crops have very different edaphic requirements and therefore some crops can thrive under moisture conditions where other crops would wilt.
+Olive trees and vineyards can be cultivated in soils with a high calcium carbonate content, while other crops such as pineapple prefer rather acidic conditions.
 Date palm can be grown at very high salt content, while spinach wilts at very high salt concentrations in the soil.
-Paddy rice often has completely different soil requirements to rural and agricultural applications and it is
+Paddy rice does not mind waterlogging, while maize cannot stand it.
+Urban and infrastructural land use often has completely different soil requirements to rural and agricultural applications and it is therefore unwise planning to use the best agricultural land for urban expansion (FAO, 2016c).